MaayanLab/DRC-Portals/drc-portals/app/info/standards/markdown/PWBMetanodes.md

   - As an example, we can select the **Query GTEx Median Tissue Expression** card, which displays a table of tissues from GTEx where the input gene is most significantly expressed.
   - Some operations, including the example, rely on on-demand API calls, and can be re-computed or updated using the **Recompute** button at the bottom of the page.

-6. To continue the workflow, click the **+** breadcrumb at the top of the page to choose froma new set of option cards, and continue with the analysis.
+6. To continue the workflow, click the **+** breadcrumb at the top of the page to choose from a new set of option cards, and continue with the analysis.

 5. If you have reached the end of a workflow, you have two main options:
   - You may return to any of the previous nodes by clicking on the corresponding "breadcrumb" graph at the top of the page, and select more operations from a previous node.
 All "branches" of the workflow, and their results, will be saved.